dfe-analytical-services/fe-outcome-success/README.md

 - **obsm.csv** - detailes provider outcomes by learner categories
 - **summary.csv** - summarised provider outcomes by quintiles
 - **thresholds.csv** - thresholds for quintiles

+## R folder

+This folder contains the codefile R script which reads in the data from the Data folder